jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 The attack success rate and number of attacks required to find the password will depend on the quality of the attacker's dictionary and its match with the set of passwords being attacked.
 Password attack dictionaries can contain complex passwords that contain words from various languages that are mixed with combinations of numbers and symbols.
 These dictionaries can crack up to around 20% of an average users' passwords from a list of over a trillion passwords.
 It is recommended that your application checks new passwords against such a dictionary and warn the user that they are using a weak password if it is in the list.

 In terms of the speed of the attack a dictionary attack may be successful with a fast hashing algorithm like SHA256.
 A single dedicated consumer SHA256 ASIC cryptocurrency mining rig can, as of May 2023, do more than 100 TH/s.
 This means that more than 100 passwords could be attacked per second (with up to 20% success rate).
 Thus it's recommended to use a slow, configurable, hashing algorithm like Argon2 that is orders of magnitude slower when computing a password's hash.
 It is unlikely that your application will have lots of simultaneous sign ups or password changes which means that you should configure your Argon2 parameters so that the hashes take around a second to complete.
 This is short enough that the user will not be too disturbed by the delay computing it, but long enough to provide good brute force resistance.
 Set the memory complexity as high as your computer can handle since this will provide maximum GPU resistance, making it harder for attackers.
 Your attacker may have a faster computer than you, so let's say your Argon2 hash takes 1 second, the attacker may be able to perform the same hash 10x faster.
-So each brute force attack will take around `.1s x 1 000 000 000 / 2 = 50 000 000s = 578 days` to complete (with up to 20% success rate).
+So each brute force attack will take around `.1s × 1 000 000 000 / 2 = 50 000 000s = 578 days` to complete (with up to 20% success rate).
 This is very good security considering your system has been completely compromised.

 ## Brute Force Attacks